metal-messiah/find-phrase-counts-in-files/README.md

 - Test coverage reporting
 - More robust testing, including more mock files, null/sad path testing
 - Better way to mock control of commander argv handler
+- Add ability to output to stdout for more chaining

 ## Known bugs